What are DDOS attack tools?

 Why DDOS attacks dangerous?

-To understand the threats DDOS tools may pose to you, you may need a good grasp on what the possible effects of DDOS attack on any framework, server or computer.
+To understand the threat vector DDOS tools may pose to you, you may need a good grasp on what are the possible effects from a DDOS attack on any framework, server or computer.

-- THEY COULD COST THE COMPANY SENSITIVE CUSTOMER INFORMATION – Depending on the sort of attack perpetrated.
-Attackers may have access to the company database and steal sensitive customer information.
+- THEY COULD COST THE COMPANY SENSITIVE CUSTOMER INFORMATION – Depending on the sort of attack perpetrated, attackers may disrupt the working operations of the targeted company.
 This places the company on a spot, they automatically lose customer trust and support and it is very bad for brand reputation.
 This also affects sales and business health, since they are directly connected to what customers think of the business.